Common Creatine Myths & Misconceptions Explained

 Many people assume that Creatine supplementation will put them to extreme thirst,

 Let’s address how?
-Creatine being very hydrophilic molecule attracts to itself large quantities of water.
+Creatine being a very hydrophilic molecule attracts to itself large quantities of water.
 Which is then stored in your muscles.
 Intake of high doses of purified creatine significantly boosts the body’s water demand.
 If sufficient water is not consumed with creatine supplements, dehydration may occur particularly during sessions of intense workout or warm weather.
-Not all fitness experts agree, however, on the role of creatine in dehydration.
+Not all fitness experts agree, however, on the role of creatinine in dehydration.

-A study conducted by the “British Journal of Sports Medicine” concluded that Creatine supplementation can effectively increase athletic efficiency in warm weather by retaining red blood cell content in the body and maintaining body temperature by lowering body’s heart and sweat rate.
+A study conducted by the “British Journal of Sports Medicine” concluded that Creatine supplementation can effectively increase athletic efficiency in warm weather by retaining red blood cell content in the body and maintaining body temperature by lowering the body’s heart and sweat rate.
 The study does not support the plea about dehydration.

 So, to get the most of your fitness training make sure you stay hydrated, no need to over-do with your water intake, Just a genuine hydration is more than enough!